Chapter 2: Conversion Funnel Optimization - The Cascade Effect

 Always segment your analysis.

 Run the same test analysis for each major segment: customer type, traffic source, device, geography.
 A winning change for one segment might be a losing change for another.
+When segments disagree, consider personalized experiences.

 B2B Warning: Low Traffic Reality

 If you're B2B with low traffic, traditional frequentist A/B testing may take months.
-Consider Bayesian testing methods, which allow for faster decision-making with smaller sample sizes—at the cost of slightly more uncertainty.
+Consider Bayesian testing methods, which allow for faster decision-making with smaller sample sizes--at the cost of slightly more uncertainty.

 Micro-Conversion Analysis: Finding the Golden Path